StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ### Restore an Elasticsearch snapshot

 {% hint style="danger" %}
-**When a snapshot is restored, existing indices will NOT be overwritten.** Use the Elasticsearch [delete index API \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/indices-delete-index.html) to remove them first.
+**When a snapshot is restored, existing indices will NOT be overwritten.**

 See [delete Elasticsearch indices](kubernetes_backup.md#delete-elasticsearch-indices).
 {% endhint %}